kubewarden/docs/docs/operator-manual/telemetry/metrics/01-quickstart.md

 ---
-sidebar_label: "Metrics Quickstart"
+sidebar_label: "Metrics quickstart"
-title: ""
+title: Metrics quickstart
+description: Metrics quickstart in Kubewarden.
+keywords: [kubewarden, kubernetes, metrics quickstart]
 ---

-# Metrics

 This section describes how to enable metrics reporting on the Policy Server.